GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Experiments

 \subsection{Annotation Pipeline Quality}

-We evaluate the quality of \guidename{}'s video retrieval and annotation pipeline through retrieval coverage analysis and human evaluation of two key pipeline stages. \paragraph{Retrieval Coverage.} Of the 361 evaluation tasks, 299 (82.8\%) yield at least one relevant tutorial video from YouTube, with 42.7\% retrieving two videos providing multi-perspective references.
-All 299 tasks with retrieved videos successfully complete the full annotation pipeline (video download, keyframe extraction, and knowledge decomposition), demonstrating robust end-to-end automation.
-The 62 uncovered tasks (17.2\%)---predominantly from cross-application workflows---degrade gracefully to baseline agent behavior without knowledge injection.
+We audit retrieval coverage and two pipeline stages with human labels. \paragraph{Retrieval Coverage.} Of 361 OSWorld tasks, 299 (82.8\%) retrieve at least one relevant tutorial video, and 42.7\% of covered tasks retrieve two videos.
+All covered tasks complete download, keyframe extraction, annotation, and knowledge decomposition; the remaining 62 tasks fall back to baseline behavior without injected knowledge.